 Armitage and Stephens called the contraption the Beaverhead County Slide Stacker when they applied for a patent in 1910, but over the years, the name has contracted and the machines are now known as beaver slides, or just hay slides.

 As far as I can tell, hay slides have never been built by commercial machinery makers.
 They were, and still are, built in areas where prairie hay is harvested by the ranchers, or they can be bought from local fabricating shops.
 Slides being built today are usually 20 feet wide and about 20 feet high at the point of drop.
 They use steel-reinforced flat boards for the incline instead of peeled poles.
 The lift team has been retired; a small engine and winch, or more often a tractor, now provides the power to raise the basket.

-An early improvement was the use of a backstop of poles and timbers against which the hay slide dumped the hay.
+An early improvement was the use of a backstop of poles and timbers against which the slide dumped the hay.
 With the backstop supporting the end of the stack, just two men were required to build and tramp.
-Today, most hay slides have a hinged wing on either side which, in conjunction with the backstop, forms an enclosure into which the hay is dumped (see top photo, page 12).
-With the side wings, no one works atop the growing stack placing and tramping down the hay.
+Today, most hay slides have a hinged wing on either side which, in conjunction with the backstop, forms an enclosure into which the hay is dumped (see top photo, opposite page).
+With the side wings, no one works atop the growing stack, placing and tramping down the hay.

-- Information for this article came from the book Making Hay, published in 1986 by Verlyn Klinkenborg.
-Other information and the photos are courtesy of Travis and Erin Perrigo of McLaughlin, S.D.
-Travis took the photos of stacks being built on the Dvorak Brothers Ranch near Stuart, Neb.
-The hay slide in storage photo was furnished by Paul Reno of Oakland, Calif.
+Information for this article came from the book Making Hay, published in 1986 by Verlyn Klinkenborg.
+Other information and the photos are courtesy of Travis and Erin Perrigo of McLaughlin, South Dakota.
+Travis took the photos of stacks being built on the Dvorak Brothers Ranch near Stuart, Nebraska.
+The hay slide in storage photo was furnished by Paul Reno of Oakland, California.